hashicorp/consul/GOVERNANCE.md

 Anyone from CoreDNS community can vote on the PR with either +1 or -1.

 Only the following votes are binding:
-1) Any maintainer that has been listed in the top-level [OWNERS](OWNERS) file before the PR is opened.
+1) Any maintainer that has been listed in the [CODEOWNERS](CODEOWNERS) file before the PR is opened.
 2) Any maintainer from an organization may cast the vote for that organization.
 However, no organization should have more binding votes than 1/5 of the total number of maintainers defined in 1).